learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ## Summary

-In this lesson, we looked at the end to end Data Science process to give a sense of the activities that Data Scientists engaged with.
+In this lesson, we looked at the end-to-end Data Science process to give a sense of the activities that Data Scientists engage with.